cboulanger/jls-bibliometry/readme.md

 should be evenly distributed.
 Therefore, results that do not concern individual values but express larger trends, are expected be generally reliable.

-The python scripts in the `scripts` folder were written with help from https://chat.openai.com using GPT-4.
+The scripts in this repository were written with coding assistance from https://chat.openai.com using GPT-4.

 ## Requirements & Configuration